Affordable Housing For information on Affordable Housing in West Windsor, contact Piazza & Associates at 609-786-1100.

 County Welfare for those with/without dependent children - please contact the Mercer County Board of Social Services at 989-4320.

-Street Lighting: To report a street light which is not functioning in your neighborhood first check your electric bill for the utility company that provides your service.
-If JCP&L call 1-800-662-3115; If PSE&G call 1-800-436-7734 or contact the Municipal Building at 609-799-2400 to report the location/address of the outage.
+Street Lighting: To report a street light which is not functioning in your neighborhood first note the location of the street light, and nearest house number or cross street.
+Then check your electric bill for the utility company that provides the electric service for your area.

 The 2013 Tax Rate is $2.487 per $100 assessed value: